GoAniWebwrapper/GoAnimate-Offline/README.txt

-# GoAniFire: Off Duty
+# GoAnimate Offline
-After learning that GoAnimate (a project by VisualPlugin) would be shut down, GoAniFire: Off Duty was created. (simply called "Offline" for the rest of this page) Unlike the original project, Offline can not be shut down or "patched".
+After learning that GoAnimate (a project by VisualPlugin) would be shut down, GoAnimate Offline was created. (simply called "Offline" for the rest of this page) Unlike the original project, Offline can not be shut down or "patched".
 You have the files all on your computer.
 This project is important for historical and archival purposes, as the ability to use this legacy editor and themes would be completely gone without it.
 Besides simply emulating the original Flash editor, some additional features and improvements have been made.
 And Offline will continue to get additional updates in the future.

 ## Running / Installation
-To start Offline on Windows, open start_goanifireoffduty.bat.
-It'll automate just about everything for you and, well, start GoAniFire: Off Duty.
+To start Offline on Windows, open start_goanimateoffline.bat.
+It'll automate just about everything for you and, well, start GoAnimate Offline.
 On your first run, you will likely need to right-click it and click "Run as Administrator".
 This allows it to properly install what it needs to run.
 After your initial run, you shouldn't need to do that again, you can start it as normal.

 If you want to import videos and characters from the original Wrapper or any other clones of it, open its folder and drag the "_SAVED" folder into Offline's "wrapper" folder.
 If you have already made any videos or characters, this will not work.
 Please only import on a new install with no saved characters or videos, or take the "_SAVED" folder in Offline out before dragging the old one in.
 If you want to import character IDs from the original LVM, you can paste `&original_asset_id=[ID HERE]` at the end of the link for the matching character creator.